-NATIONAL HUMAN RIGHTS COMMISSIONS
+THE NATIONAL HUMAN RIGHTS COMMISSION

-The Government of India has passed the Protection of Human Rights Act in 1993 and implement on 12-10-1993.
+The Government of India has passed the Protection of Human Rights Act in 1993 and implemented on 12-10-1993.
 On the basis of the Act, the National Human Rights Commission was established in 1993.